jawalma/jawalma.github.io/index.md

 ```
 A 2D Platforming game part of a school project
 to produce a video game within the span of 4 weeks.
+The game was produced by a small group of students
+as part of the final submission for the class.

 The project is built in Unreal Engine 4
 ```